MansurAli10/Big-Data/README.md

 Unstructured data is the opposite; it's messy data that doesn't fit nicely into the rows and columns of a typical database.
 It can be things like text, images, or videos that don't have a standard structure.

 **Velocity**:
+"Velocity" in Big Data means how quickly data is being collected.
+Data is pouring in rapidly from things like machines, networks, social media, and phones.
+It keeps coming in quickly and steadily.
+This affects how fast we can create and use data to meet our needs.
+To handle this speed, we might use data sampling, which is like taking a smaller portion of data to work with.
+For example, Google gets over 3.5 billion search queries every day, and Facebook's user base is growing by about 22% each year.